 Bikeways are facilities designated for use by bicycles that are designed to increase the safety and comfort of cyclists and make cycling a more attractive mode of transportation.
 Studies show that cycling facilities can greatly increase levels of bicycle commuting and that bike trips are more likely to be made where bikeways exist.

-TCAT's Bikeway Options backgrounder examines the benefits and challenges of five types of bikeway options (bike lanes, separated bike lanes, sharrows, signed routes, and off-road paths) that are currently in use, or under consideration, by the City of Toronto.
+TCAT's Bikeway Options backgrounder examines the costs, benefits and challenges of five types of bikeway options (bike lanes, separated bike lanes, sharrows, signed routes, and off-road paths) that are currently in use, or under consideration, by the City of Toronto.